dmyoung9/dmyoung9/README.md

 - 👋 Hi, I’m David Young!
 - 👀 I’m interested in Computers, Open-Source Software, Software Engineering, Internet of Things (IoT), Mobile Applications, and all kinds of entertainment!
-- :man_student: Graduating with Bachelor of Science degree in Software Engineering in May 2023!
+- 📜 Bachelor of Science in Software Engineering
 - 💞️ I’m looking to collaborate on just about anything!
 - ⚙ I have experience with Python, Java, C#, Rest APIs, JSON, XML, and others!
 - 📫 How to reach me: dmyoung9@asu.edu